jovanneste/Emotion-XAI-Videos/timelog.md

 ### 23 Oct 2022

-* *4 hours* Prepare slides on AL and bootsrapping for meeting
+* *4 hours* Prepare slides on AL and bootstrapping for meeting
 * *0.5 hour* Reach out to Jin for more info on source code

 ## Week 3